dart-archive/jnigen/ARCHITECTURE.md

 Interop with other `jnigen` bindings, by generating a YAML symbols file is planned. [#72](https://github.com/dart-lang/jnigen/issues/72).
 This should follow the same design as implemented in `ffigen`.

 ## Tests
 Most tests generate bindings and compare them with existing bindings.
-All use an `generateAndCompareBindings` primitive, which takes a config, generates bindings into a temporary directory, and compares with reference bindings.
+All use a `generateAndCompareBindings` primitive, which takes a config, generates bindings into a temporary directory, and compares with reference bindings.
 (Which are committed in the repository).

-Some tests generate complete bindings for large libraries like `jackson_core` and run `dart analyze`, to ensure that code generator is not creating any naming conflicts.
+Some tests generate complete bindings for large libraries like `jackson_core` and run `dart analyze`, to ensure that the code generator is not creating any naming conflicts.

 [simple_package_test](jnigen/test/simple_package_test) contains a simple java class and generates bindings for it.
 If you implement support for a language feature, you can add a function to Example class and test it.